judyj/Diversity-In-Tech/VolunteerOpportunities.md

+# Thanks for volunteering!
+Any additions/suggestions can be sent to [judy](mailto:judyfinkjohnson@gmail.com)

 # Projects
 * [Hour of code](https://hourofcode.com/us/learn) The hour of code project has assembled tons of projects that kids can do